junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 Since we've only written a VDOM, we don't have any of the fancy fluff like state or update handling that a "real" front-end library or framework might provide, so we'll have to get our hands dirty and do some more DIY.

-_(Don't expect anything too amazing.
-This is about implementing a VDOM, not a whole UI library.)_
+_(Don't expect anything too amazing!
+This article is about implementing a VDOM, not a real UI library.)_

 ```js
 // Create an app object to hold all of our internals.